guykuo/XGIMI-Titan-Noir-Max-ESP32-C6-IR-to-BLE/README.md

    Select the ESP32's USB serial port when prompted (`COM…` on Windows or `/dev/…` on macOS/Linux).
 If no port appears, install the USB serial driver required by the ESP32 USB interface and reconnect it.

 6. Power on the projector and add your ESP32C6 as another Bluetooth remote.
    Keep the original remote paired as well.

 7. Test the TiVo or Hisense IR remote's ability to control your Titan Noir projector.
-   If you are using a universal remote, add a TiVo Roamio or Hisense 50U6G device to your remoted.
+   If you are using a universal remote, add a TiVo Roamio or Hisense 50U6G device to your remote.

    Tables listing Xgimi button and corresponding TiVO or Hisense remote button are below.

-   Note: MyHarmony library TiVo Roamio has a faulty TiVo button stored.
+   Note: My Harmony library TiVo Roamio has a faulty TiVo button stored.
-   Recommend relearning that TiVo button on your Harmony Elite (Fix button in MyHarmony)
+   Recommend relearning that TiVo button on your Harmony Elite (Fix button in My Harmony)

 Do not commit your `secrets.yaml` or a personalised firmware binary: both contain device credentials, and the binary also embeds the wake token.